Jackie Vanjari

-Jackie Vanjari is an Indian music producer.
+Jackie Vanjari born as Jaikishan Vanjari is an Indian music producer.
 Jacky started working with Legendary R.D.
 Burman movies like ijaazat, indrajeet, parinda, and 1942 love story.
 Jackie started playing Accordion then keyboards and started producing songs for renowned music directors.
 Then he got the opportunity to work with Nusrat Fateh Ali khan Sahab for films like Aur pyaar ho gaya, Kachche Dhaage, Kartoos.

-He also worked with Hari Haran Ji, for a Ghazal Album (kaash) and also did an album with Sonu Nigam Ji (The music room).
+He also worked with Hari Haran, for a Ghazal Album (Kaash) and with Sonu Nigam for the album The Music Room.